Revolution Medicines (NASDAQ:RVMD) Rating Increased to Hold at Zacks Investment Research

 According to Zacks, “Revolution Medicines Inc. is a clinical-stage oncology company.
 It is focused on developing targeted therapies to inhibit elusive frontier targets within notorious cancer pathways.
 Revolution Medicines Inc. is based in CA, United States. “

-A number of other research analysts have also weighed in on the stock.
-Stifel Nicolaus raised shares of Revolution Medicines from a “hold” rating to a “buy” rating and dropped their price target for the company from $36.00 to $26.00 in a research report on Tuesday, March 1st.
-HC Wainwright raised their price objective on shares of Revolution Medicines from $38.00 to $40.00 in a report on Tuesday, March 1st.
-Two analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $33.00.
+A number of other equities analysts have also recently commented on the company.
+HC Wainwright boosted their price target on Revolution Medicines from $38.00 to $40.00 in a report on Tuesday, March 1st.
+Stifel Nicolaus upgraded shares of Revolution Medicines from a “hold” rating to a “buy” rating and reduced their price target for the company from $36.00 to $26.00 in a research note on Tuesday, March 1st.
+Two research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and an average target price of $33.00.

-Revolution Medicines (NASDAQ:RVMD – Get Rating) last released its quarterly earnings results on Monday, February 28th.
-The company reported ($0.71) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.65) by ($0.06).
+Revolution Medicines (NASDAQ:RVMD – Get Rating) last announced its quarterly earnings data on Monday, February 28th.
+The company reported ($0.71) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.65) by ($0.06).
 Revolution Medicines had a negative net margin of 636.58% and a negative return on equity of 28.26%.
-During the same quarter in the prior year, the business earned ($0.52) EPS.
-As a group, sell-side analysts forecast that Revolution Medicines will post -3.62 earnings per share for the current fiscal year.
+The firm had revenue of $9.46 million during the quarter, compared to the consensus estimate of $8.20 million.
+During the same period last year, the business earned ($0.52) earnings per share.
+Sell-side analysts anticipate that Revolution Medicines will post -3.62 EPS for the current fiscal year.

-In other Revolution Medicines news, Director Thilo Schroeder bought 400,000 shares of Revolution Medicines stock in a transaction dated Friday, February 18th.
-The stock was purchased at an average price of $17.00 per share, for a total transaction of $6,800,000.00.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Insiders have purchased 1,272,079 shares of company stock valued at $31,810,981 in the last 90 days.
-22.60% of the stock is currently owned by corporate insiders.
+In related news, Director Thilo Schroeder acquired 400,000 shares of the business’s stock in a transaction that occurred on Friday, February 18th.
+The shares were bought at an average cost of $17.00 per share, with a total value of $6,800,000.00.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders have acquired a total of 1,272,079 shares of company stock worth $31,810,981 over the last ninety days.
+Company insiders own 22.60% of the company’s stock.

 Revolution Medicines, Inc, a clinical-stage precision oncology company, focuses on developing therapies to inhibit frontier targets in RAS-addicted cancers.
 The company is developing RMC-4630, an inhibitor of SHP2, which is in Phase 1/2 clinical trial for the treatment of solid tumors, such as gynecologic and colorectal cancer tumors.